bauerceptor/teach25-embedded-systems/_pages/Software-I/5 - Introduction to C/Exercise Solution.md

 }
 ```

-### 7. Write a program to read a sentence and count the number of characters & words in that sentence.
+### 7. Write a program to read a sentence and count the number of characters & words in that sentence

 **Solution:**

 ```c
 #include <stdio.h>